Ax0l0ti/Uni-Notes/Yr2 Notes📘/Semester 1 & 2/ML/Machine Learning.md

 		  DONT CODE FROM SCRATCH. (can if u want to)
 		- ==Code not rated== can fail.
 As long as explained why
 		- Para vs Non Para
-		- if given infinte resourc, how would approach
+		- if given infinite resources, how would approach
 		-
 	- S2 Experimental Report 15%
 - Closed-book written examination (EXCB 70%)